-A grandfather shares his fond childhood memories of seeing Josh Gibson play baseball.
+A black grandfather shares with his grandson fond childhood memories of seeing Josh Gibson play baseball.
 Josh Gibson, an exceptionally talented African-American baseball catcher and hitter, was confined within the Negro League of early twentieth century America.
-The grandfather and his own father followed the Pittsburgh area Homestead Grays team and lent their support through its ups and downs during the Negro League Championship series of 1930.
+The grandfather and his own father followed Gibson's Pittsburgh area Homestead Grays team and lent their support through its ups and downs during the Negro League Championship series of 1930.

-The illustrations are incredible watercolors.
+The illustrations in Coming Homeo are incredible watercolors.
 The backgrounds are consistent, peaceful pale blues and greens, conveying the setting yet allowing the beauty of the medium to be expressed.
-The characters occupying these settings are drawn with such detailed facial expressions that their emotions reveal layers of American black history.
+Furthermore, the characters are drawn with such detailed facial expressions that their emotions reveal layers of American black history.

-These superb illustrations were created by a husband and wife duo.
-Their work has appeared on the PBS television programs Storytime and Reading Rainbow.
+These superb illustrations were created by a husband and wife duo whose work has appeared on the PBS television programs Storytime and Reading Rainbow.
 Cornelius Van Wright is a black native of New York and Ying-Hwa Hu is from Taiwan.

 Furthermore, many features and details are historically accurate.
 An illustration of the characters checking their newspaper for baseball standings depicts the Pittsburgh Courier on the masthead.
 The Pittsburgh Courier was published in nearby Pittsburgh and was one of the top Negro newspapers of the United States in the 1930’s.
 An illustration on page 3 of this book is an accurate watercolor rendering of an existing team photograph.
 Depictions of radios, clothing, and sports equipment are correct for the period.